 #3 – Failure to Meet Income Requirements for K-1 Visa Sponsor

-The affidavit form must reflect that you are capable of meeting your personal needs, those of your fiancé(e), and of every dependent member of your household.
-At the very least, you must show the minimum requirement, which is 100% of the HHS poverty guidelines.
-The amount will be dependent on the number of people in your household and your state of residence.
-This is because the higher the cost of living is in a state, the higher the income requirement, according to the HHS guideline.
-Here is the full detail of income requirements for K-1 visa sponsors.
+The Declaration of Financial Support form must reflect that you are capable of meeting your personal needs, those of your fiancé(e), and every dependent member of your household.
+At the very least, you must meet 100% of the HHS poverty guidelines for your household size.
+The amount will depend on the number of people in your household.
+Alaska and Hawaii have higher income thresholds due to higher living costs.

 #4 – Failure to Demonstrate Readiness to Marry in 90 Days